SoursosK/GSuite-File-Download/README.md

 # GSuite-File-Download
-A .py scipt downloading a file from google docs (sheets, slides), on a specific time interval.
+A .py scipt downloading a file from google docs (sheets, slides) and sending it by email.